magicfunk45/broocmdhelp/README.md

 ```
 !multi
 ```
-* will provide you with a link to multiple twitch streams
+* will return a link to multiple twitch streams
 * usually these are also ff9 runners and good friends of broodles

 Return to [Broodlebot commands](#broobot)